Yadiiiig/SFTP-Client/README.md

 # SFTP-Client

-This is a SFTP Client written in Python using Bimpy.It was part of a 24 hour coding challenge I made for myself.
+This is a SFTP Client written in Python using Bimpy.
+It was part of a 24 hour coding challenge I made for myself.
 So this client is not finished at all.
 It has a few bugs & lack of features.

 There will be updates in the near future.